tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

    multiple services implementing a given cloud storage interface.
 In this design, only REST-based APIs `¹⁰`_ over HTTP will be used as interfaces.

-*Cloud object*
+*Store object*
    A file-like abstraction provided by a cloud storage service, storing a sequence of bytes.
-Cloud objects are mutable in the sense that the contents and metadata of the cloud object with a given name in a given cloud container can be replaced.
-Cloud objects are called “blobs” in the Azure interface, and “objects” in the other interfaces.
+Store objects are mutable in the sense that the contents and metadata of the store object with a given name in a given backend store can be replaced.
+Store objects are called “blobs” in the Azure interface, and “objects” in the other interfaces.

-*Cloud container*
+*Cloud backend store*
-   A container for cloud objects provided by a cloud service.
-Cloud containers are called “buckets” in the S3 and Google Cloud Storage interfaces, and “containers” in the Azure and OpenStack Storage interfaces.
+   A container for store objects provided by a cloud service.
+Cloud backend stores are called “buckets” in the S3 and Google Cloud Storage interfaces, and “containers” in the Azure and OpenStack Storage interfaces.

 Functional Requirements